Leigan0/FT-cloud-tech-test/README.md

 the application into three interconnected parts, separating internal representations of information from the ways information is presented and accepted from the user.

+When building the controller, I have followed the RESTful API design pattern.

 ##### Application Architecture

 ![alt text](https://i.imgur.com/SB6Yutq.jpg)